Youth Apprenticeship Frequently Asked Question (FAQs) - Maryland Apprenticeship and Training Program (MATP)

-The Department of Labor, Licensing and Regulation has been proud to partner with the Maryland State Department of Education and the Department of Commerce in developing a youth apprenticeship program.
+The Maryland Department of Labor has been proud to partner with the Maryland State Department of Education and the Department of Commerce in developing a youth apprenticeship program.
 Originally in 2015, House Bill 942 established an apprenticeship pilot program, Apprenticeship Maryland, to prepare students to enter the workforce by providing on-site employment training and related classroom instruction needed to obtain a license or certification for a skilled occupation.
 The program began in the summer of 2016 and lasted for two years.
 This pilot program was a direct result of the Augustine Commission’s report released in February 2015.
 The commission specifically identified apprenticeship opportunities as a way Maryland could become more business friendly by developing a highly skilled and efficient workforce.

 What is the Youth Apprenticeship Advisory Committee?

 Established in 2014 by House Bill 1207 (2014), the Youth Apprenticeship Advisory Committee is a group of business, labor, and other stakeholders commissioned to explore the expansion of youth apprenticeships in Maryland.
 The committee’s first report, released December 2015, serves as a blueprint for a Maryland youth apprenticeship system.
-In December 2016, with input from the Maryland Department of Labor, Licensing and Regulation and the Maryland State Department of Education, the committee released the Youth Apprenticeship Advisory Committee Annual Report 2016 followed by the Youth Apprenticeship Advisory Committee Annual Report 2017.
+In December 2016, with input from the Maryland Department of Labor and the Maryland State Department of Education, the committee released the Youth Apprenticeship Advisory Committee Annual Report 2016 followed by the Youth Apprenticeship Advisory Committee Annual Report 2017.
 This report satisfies both the Maryland Department of Labor and MSDE’s mandated state agency’s Report on the Status of the Apprenticeship Maryland Pilot Program.